lozzahax/lozzax-docs-gitbook/using-the-oxen-blockchain/advanced/daemon-rpc-calls.md

 ## JSON RPC Methods

-The majority of oxend RPC calls use the daemon's `json_rpc` interface to request various bits of information.
+The majority of lozzaxd RPC calls use the daemon's `json_rpc` interface to request various bits of information.
 These methods all follow a similar structure, for example:

 ```text
 IP=127.0.0.1